shaunabanana/bibliomorph/README.md

 A Python library for building bibliographic data processing pipelines, to merge, enrich, and export citation data from multiple heterogeneous sources.

-Current, Bibliomorph can help with the following:
+Currently, Bibliomorph can help with the following:
 * Load bibliographic data from multiple formats ([Snowball](https://github.com/shaunabanana/snowball), BibTeX, Excel (citation links))
 * Use string similarity matching to resolve textual mentions of papers (e.g. formatted citations) to structured paper records in a best-effort manner.
 * Enrich records with external metadata (OpenAlex)